 The grand total cost of renting that oversized van was $47.14 for three whole days — including all taxes and fees.

 Yes — I seriously lucked out BIG time.
-The “secret” is to keep track of the calendars of the rental car industry, as companies are usually trying to entice renters to rent vehicles one-way into or out of a state.
-For example, you might see car rental rates as low as $9.95 per day if you plan on taking a car one-way out of Florida or Arizona during certain weeks in the springtime.
+The “secret” is to keep track of the calendars of the rental car industry, as companies are usually trying to entice renters to rent vehicles one-way into or out of a state — although this is not anywhere near the bargain that it was ten years ago.

-…and you might qualify for discounts, elite level status perks, and credits to the frequent renter loyalty program with that rental versus renting a moving truck.
+…and you might qualify for discounts, elite level status perks, unlimited mileage, and credits to the frequent renter membership program with that rental versus renting a moving truck.
 Additionally, purchasing insurance coverage may not be required for this type of rental, as you may already be covered by either your primary automobile insurance policy; or by the credit card you use.

 …and as you become more involved in the process, a traditional car rental will seem like a virtual “cakewalk” in comparison.